Yatag0rasu/EZinjector-Reborn-Original/README.md

 After all the operations, you can enter the name of the dll file that we want to inject into the game.
 ## See also
-+ ul EZinjector Reborn v.2 - Injector for Valve games
++ EZinjector Reborn v.2 - Injector for Valve games